 Probiotics contain live microorganisms which when administered in adequate amounts confer a health benefit on the host.
 Fermented foods and drinks such as sauerkraut, kimchi, and kombucha contain probiotics and should be part of your diet if you want to stay healthy year-round.
 These foods contain probiotics, which are beneficial bacteria that help to promote a healthy gut.

-Prebiotics and probiotic foods work best together, which is why we've teamed up with our friends at zeLi!
+Prebiotics and probiotic foods work best together, which is why we teamed up with our friends at zeLi!
 Saurcraut to offer the $45 gut health pack, which contains 2 packs of Amino Mantra patties and 2 packs of zeLi!
-Saurcraut.
+Saurcraut (no longer available).

 Many vegans love quinoa due to its high protein content (as well as the fact that it’s a complete protein).
 In addition to being a good protein source, quinoa is very beneficial to the immune system.